 Monte said that each unfilled job is a pay check waiting to be cashed and a step toward a better life.
 Due to this reason, Ontario is continuing to invest in innovative training programmes that provide people with the skills required for new in-demand jobs.

 You may also like

-- New Minimum Wage In 6 Canadian Provinces Effective October 1
+- New Minimum Wage In Canada And 5 Provinces Effective April 1

 Ontario’s Plan to Build

 Ontario reintroduced Plan to Build Act (Budget Measures), 2022 in August.
 Citing this plan, Monte mentioned below efforts of his government: